JordanWalker28/steganography/README.md

 # steganography

-Small project created for one of my University courseworks.
 The program takes in a PPM image and offers a prompt in the terminal that allows for the user to enter a hidden message that can then be decrypted with the same program by making a comparison of the pixel values held in the image to the newly generated image.

 To run the program typical gcc -o steg2 steg2.c